-34. Get smarter: Caffeinated teas have proven effects on mental alertness, but some traditional Chinese medicine practitioners swear that tea leaves in pillows can also help improve mental alertness.
-They say after sleeping on tea leaf pillows, people can wake up more clear-headed and quick-thinking.
+34. Get smarter: Caffeinated teas have proven effects on mental alertness, but some traditional Chinese medicine practitioners swear that tea leaves in pillows can also help.
+They say that after sleeping on tea leaf pillows, people wake up more clearheaded and quick-thinking.

 35. Cure the common cold: The same Chinese traditionalists also swear by tea as a time-tested remedy for many cold symptoms.
 Of course, others maintain that a cold will last seven days with tea treatment, or one week without.

 36. Prevent dizziness: People drink tea for a variety of health reasons, but many older adults do not realize that black tea could reduce their dizziness when standing up.
-The tea boosts blood pressure, reducing the threat of dizziness.
+The tea acts by boosting blood pressure.
 WebMD also lists a litany of other health benefits of black tea, including reduced risk of heart attacks, kidney stones, Parkinson's disease and ovarian cancer.

 37. Tenderize meat: Marinate tough meat in black tea to make it more tender.